-- Discuss those concerns with the student directly and work with the student to resolve those difficulties. - Apprise the Chairperson/Program Coordinator, the Field Director, or other Social Work Faculty of the concerns in order to identify issues or patterns related to the student.

-• Document dates and content of meetings with the student.
+- Discuss those concerns with the student directly and work with the student to resolve those difficulties. - Apprise the Chairperson/Program Coordinator, the Field Director, or other Social Work Faculty of the concerns in order to identify issues or patterns related to the student. - Document dates and content of meetings with the student.

-Problems that arise during SOCW350 Field Experience will be discussed between the agency field supervisor, field experience faculty, and the student.
-The field experience faculty will notify the Field Director/Field Coordinator, if necessary.
 Problems that arise during the SOCW475 Practicum Placement will be discussed between the agency field instructor, faculty field liaison, and the student.
 The faculty field liaison will notify the Field Director/Field Coordinator, if necessary.
 In many instances, Level One meetings between the faculty and student resolve the concerns and do not necessarily lead to further reviews.